 Understanding the Causes of a Broken Tooth Crown: What You Need to Know

-We’ll discuss the primary causes of a broken crown and how you can keep it intact.
+We’ll explain the common causes of crown problems and how they develop.

 1. Common Reasons for a Broken Tooth Crown

-Accidents, such as a fall or direct hit to the mouth, can also lead to cracks or fractures in the crown.
+Physical accidents, such as a fall or a blow to the mouth, can also cause serious damage to the crown.

 2. How Crown Material Affects Durability

-Different materials used in crowns—porcelain, metal, or ceramic—offer varying levels of durability.
+Different materials used in crowns, such as porcelain, metal, or ceramic, offer varying levels of durability.

 Porcelain-fused-metal crowns are sturdy but may chip over time, especially with improper care.